 - Consultation – Getting details about the buyer’s wants and needs and matching that with homes that meet the client’s criteria.

 - Tours – Showing properties to the clients and pointing out the positive and negative aspects of the homes.
-They are also familiar with neighborhoods and can provide resources for clients to access to crime data, commute to work, and pricing trends in particular areas.
+They are also familiar with neighborhoods and can provide clients with resources to access crime data, commute to work, and pricing trends in particular areas.